jasontthai/jasonthai.me/_posts/2019-08-12-how-to-host-commento-on-apache-webserver.md

 ## Setting up Commento
 ### Install Apache2
 [Follow this tutorial on Digital Ocean to help you get started setting up Apache](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-18-04-quickstart).
-It contains all the necessary information to help you get started on your first server.
+It contains all the necessary information to help you install Apache.

 ### Install PostgreSQL
 [Follow this tutorial to install PostgreSQL on your VPS](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04)